 NRC spokesman Eliot Brenner said staffers have now agreed to use their own words in their reviews of relicensing applications.

-Grimes acknowledges that the NRC "has to rely much more on the contents of the applications ... over direct inspection."
+Christopher Grimes, former director of license renewal at the NRC, acknowledges that the agency "has to rely much more on the contents of the applications ... over direct inspection."

 FROM 40 YEARS TO 60 AND BEYOND

-The next year, an NRC report was more emphatic about the economic rationale of 40-year license, insisting that "this time limit was developed from utility antitrust concerns and not physically based design limitations from engineering analysis, components, or materials."
+In 2008, an NRC report was emphatic about the economic rationale of 40-year license, insisting that "this time limit was developed from utility antitrust concerns and not physically based design limitations from engineering analysis, components, or materials."

 What's the truth?
 Fifty years ago, rural electricity cooperatives, worried about competition, did object to granting indefinitely long licenses to the new nuclear industry.
 But that's only part of the story.